Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Introduction

 We start our discussion with measure-theoretic contributions like the work \cite{o2019behavior}, which establishes that Polyak's heavy ball method almost-surely avoids strict saddle points.
 The work \cite{o2019behavior} also computes exit time of Nesterov acceleration for quadratic functions.
 In our work, we prove that the class of general accelerated methods \eqref{generalds} with time-varying momentum $\beta_k$, which subsumes the Nesterov acceleration method \eqref{originalnesterov}, almost-surely avoids strict saddle points under some mild assumptions on the function $f$.
 Though such an extension may appear trivial, yet one cannot directly extend the proof technique from \cite{o2019behavior} to the case of time-varying momentum in order to arrive at the same conclusion. {The primary reason behind this limitation is that for the almost-sure non-convergence guarantee in \cite{o2019behavior} to hold, the augmented iteration map $P :[\x_k;\x_{k-1}] \mapsto [\x_{k+1};\x_k]$ must be independent of $k$, whereas in the presence of time-varying momentum $\beta_k$, this map $P_k$ is $\beta_k$ dependent and thus evolves with $k$.} Then using tools from Banach space theory \cite{dunford1988linear, megginson2012introduction}, we develop a more general proof technique and hence are able to show that the almost-sure non-convergence of trajectories will hold for a more general class of algorithms \eqref{generalds} in which the algorithmic map is time-varying.
-Moreover, unlike \cite{o2019behavior} that computes exit times only for quadratic functions, we provide a more general expression of the exit time bound for the class of twice continuously differentiable locally Hessian Lipschitz functions using Theorem \ref{exittimethm1} and the bound~\eqref{exittimetradeoffbound}.
+Moreover, unlike \cite{o2019behavior} that computes exit times only for quadratic functions, we provide a more general expression of the exit time bound for the class of twice continuously differentiable locally Hessian Lipschitz functions using Theorem \ref{exittimethm1} and the bound~\eqref{exittimetradeoffbound}. \footnote{{While \cite{o2019behavior} provides non-asymptotic exit time bounds in $\mathbb{R}^{2n}$ for quadratic functions, these results do not extend directly to general $\mathcal{C}^2$ functions.
+Even within small $\epsilon$-neighborhoods of strict saddle points of $\mathcal{C}^2$ functions, approximating the dynamics via a quadratic yields a zeroth-order Hessian approximation, $\nabla^2 f(\mathbf{x}_k) \approx \nabla^2 f(\mathbf{x}^*)$.
+Due to Hessian Lipschitz continuity, this introduces a local error of $\mathcal{O}(\epsilon)$, which can accumulate to $\mathcal{O}(K\epsilon)$ over $K$ steps---potentially large when $K = \mathcal{O}(1/\epsilon)$.
+Hence, for non-asymptotic analysis in $\mathbb{R}^{2n}$, sharper estimates beyond quadratic approximations are needed, as developed in our work.}}